dillonwreek/dynaruby/README.md

 # WORK IN PROGRESS.
 DO NOT DOWNLOAD.

 Hello.
-I'm learning Ruby and my OpenBSD laptop was having problems with no-ip duc; so I decided to write my own, thus: Dynaruby, a noip client written in Ruby
+I'm learning Ruby and my OpenBSD laptop was having problems with no-ip duc; so I decided to write my own, thus: <br> <strong> Dynaruby, a noip client written in Ruby <strong>

 Note: I don't know exactly how "slower" it will be than a pure sh client, but it's good enough and mainly just for fun